 - Slips and falls

 These injuries are usually subtle at first and may not produce any symptoms.
-However, if left uncorrected over time the wear-and-tear associated with upper cervical subluxation is likely to produce a variety of secondary conditions.
+However, if left uncorrected over time the wear-and-tear associated with the upper cervical subluxation is likely to produce a variety of secondary conditions.
 Tinnitus symptoms fall into the category of common secondary conditions seen with upper cervical subluxation.